 A completed file consists of:

-4. CAS report with an LSAT score, transcripts, and at least 1 letter of recommendation or evaluation
+4. CAS report with an LSAT score and underdraguate transcripts.

 You will be notified by email when your application has been received and again when it is complete.
 You are encouraged to check the Applicant Status Online webpage to keep track of your application materials.

 ** These items may be submitted to LSAC for inclusion in the CAS report.
 However, we prefer originals sent directly to the law school.